A2Amir/Data-Science-Process/README.md

 throughout this repo, I will get hands-on practice with two datasets from Stack Overflow developer survey results, from 2017.
 [This dataset](https://github.com/A2Amir/Data-Science-Process/blob/master/Code/survey_results_public.csv) can provide some insight to developers around the world and get an idea of their experiences.
 Anything from their advice to other developers, to how they learn new skills, to where they live, or what programming languages they use, can all be understood from this dataset.

-#### Business & Data Understanding – Example

-In the rest of this Repo I will be using the following business questions and Stackoverflow survey data to to answer these questions.

-#### Business Questions

-1.	what do those employed in industry suggest to help others enter the field?
-(How do I break into the field?)
-2. What are the placement and salaries of those who attended a coding bootcamp?
-3. How well can we predict an individual's salary?
-What aspects correlate well to salary?
-4. How well can we predict an individual's job satisfaction?
-What aspects correlate well to job satisfaction?

-#### Data Understanding

-I will be using the Stackoverflow survey data to get some insight into each of these questions.
 In order to get a better understanding of the data you can take a look at some of the characteristics of the datasets by checking [this exercise](https://github.com/A2Amir/Data-Science-Process/blob/master/Code/A%20Look%20at%20the%20Data.ipynb).

-## Data Preparation: Gathering & Wrangling
+## Data Preparation: Gathering & Wrangling <a name="3"></a>

 In the previous section were introduced the four questions that I will focus on while working on the remaining steps in the CRISP-DM process.